Rifqi-Irfansyah/proyek2_Pengenalan/README.md

-Edited by RIFQI
+Edited by RIFQI IRFANSYAH
-Edited by Alqan
+Edited by ALQAN